liquity/bold/README.md

 # Run the anvil local node (keep it running in a separate terminal):
 anvil

-# First, we need to deploy the contracts:
+# First, the contracts:
 cd contracts

-# Deploy the contracts:
+# Build & deploy the contracts:
 ./deploy local --open-demo-troves # optionally open troves for the first 8 anvil accounts

 # Print the addresses of the deployed contracts: